-1

-3 4

-18 19

-20

-16

-17

-21222324

-25

-26

-272829

-30

-31

 Notice to Parent/Guardian/Surrogate Notice of Procedural Safeguards

-This notice is provided to you as parents, legal guardians, surrogate parents or court appointed educational rights holder, because your child is receiving special education services or has been referred for possible placement in special education.
-This information is your Notice of Procedural Safeguards (Notice) as required under the Individuals with Disabilities Education Act (IDEA).
+This notice is provided to you as parents, legal guardians, surrogate parents or court appointed responsible adult, because your child is receiving special education services or has been referred for possible placement in special education. information is your Notice of Procedural Safeguards (Notice) as required under the Individuals with Disabilities Education Act (IDEA).
 The IDEA is a federal law that requires school districts to provide a "free appropriate public education" (FAPE) to eligible children with disabilities, as defined further below.
 This Notice will also be provided to students who are entitled to these rights at age eighteen (18).
 The purpose of this Notice is to explain to you your rights as a parent of a child with disabilities under federal and state laws.
-In California, special education is provided to disabled students between birth and the student's twenty-second (22nd) birthday.
+In California, special education is provided to disabled students between birth and twenty-one (21) years of age.
 Federal and state laws protect you and your child throughout the procedures for evaluation and identification of special education placement and services.
-Parents of children with disabilities have the right to participate in the individualized education program (IEP) process, including development of the IEP, and be informed of the availability of FAPE and of all available alternate programs, including public and nonpublic programs.

-A copy of this Notice will be given to you only one time a school year; except that

-a copy must also be given to you upon (1) initial referral or your request for evaluation;

-(2) upon the receipt of the first filing of a state complaint or due process compliant in a school year; (3) when a decision is made to make a disciplinary change of placement;
+A copy of this Notice will be given to you (1) once a school year; (2) upon initial referral or your request for evaluation; (3) upon the receipt of the first filing of a state complaint or due process compliant; (4) when a decision is made to make a disciplinary change of placement; or (5) upon your request.
+The definitions below will help you understand the statement of rights.

-or (4) upon your request.
-You have a right to receive this Notice in your primary/native

-language or other mode of communication, unless to do so is clearly not feasible.
-This

-Notice may also be translated orally to you if your primary/native language or other

-mode of communication is not a written language.
-The definitions below will help you

-understand the Notice of rights provided herein.